I-am-PUID-0/DMB/README.md

 >
 > ![image](https://github.com/I-am-PUID-0/DMB/assets/36779668/aff06342-1099-4554-a5a4-72a7c82cb16e)
 >
-> See the wiki for [alternative solutions](https://github.com/I-am-PUID-0/DMB/wiki/Setup-Guides) to run DMB on Windows through WSL2.
+> See the DMB Docs for [alternative deployment options](https://i-am-puid-0.github.io/DMB/deployment/wsl) to run DMB on Windows through WSL2.

 ## 🌟 Features

-See the DMB [Wiki](https://github.com/I-am-PUID-0/DMB/wiki) for a full list of features and settings.
+See the DMB [Docs](https://i-am-puid-0.github.io/DMB/features) for a full list of features and settings.

 ## 🐳 Docker Hub